bsirang/bsirang.github.io/_posts/2021-10-11-github-workflows-docker-bazel.md

 categories: [bazel, docker, github, workflows, actions]
 ---

-I recently configured set up [Github Actions](https://github.com/features/actions) for continuous integration on a couple of my projects with good results.
+I recently configured [Github Actions](https://github.com/features/actions) for continuous integration on a couple of my projects with good results.
 One such project is called [trellis](https://github.com/agtonomy/trellis), which I'll discuss in a future post.
 With Github Actions, you can define a workflow for continuous integration, which can run on ephemeral build agents (think something like AWS lambdas).

 ## Workflows
  The workflow I created is defined in a yaml file that lives in `.github/workflows/main.yaml`, which is picked up by Github automatically.